 A. Because enrollment is limited in this program, admission/selection criteria is based on the number of required general education and science courses completed at the time of program selection with top priority given to students that have completed all of the required general education and science courses.
 Additionally, GPA is included in the selection process.

 Q. Can I apply if I have not completed all of the general education and science courses?

 A. You can apply to the program before completing these courses.
 However, selection is based on the number of courses completed.
 You are encouraged to complete all of the non-program courses to increase your chances of acceptance into the program.

 Q. What kind of degree will I be awarded when I graduate?

-A. You will earn an Associate of Science degree in Dental Hygiene in approximately two years.
+A. You will earn an Associate in Science degree in Dental Hygiene in approximately two years.
 This will qualify you to take the National Dental Hygiene Board Examination and the Florida State Dental Hygiene Board Examination for licensure.

 Q. What are the hours of the program?

 A. The program classes are offered weekdays from approximately 8:00am – 4:00pm.

 Q. Can I work while I am a student in the program?